smartfog/fogflow/doc/en/source/k8sIntegration.rst

 Along with cluster following features of K8s are implemented in FogFlow:

 1. **High Availability and Load Balancing**:
 High Availability is about setting up Kubernetes, along with its supporting components in a way that there is no single point of failure.
 If the environment setup has multiple applications running on Single container then this container can easily fail.
-Same as the virtual machines for high availability in Kubernetes multiple replicas of containers can be run.
+Same as the virtual machine for high availability multiple replicas of a container can be run in Kubernetes.
 Load balancing is efficient in distributing incoming network traffic across a group of backend servers.
 A load balancer is a device that distributes network or application traffic across a cluster of servers.
-The load balancer has a big role to achieve high availability and performance increase of cluster.
+The load balancer plays a big role for achieving the high availability and better performance of the cluster.

 2. **Self-Healing**:
 This feature of kubernetes is what makes it best among others.
 If any pod gets deleted manually or accidentally, it is restared by kubernetes cluster.
 This maintains continuity with the deployed project.
 This feature of kuberenetes to heal a pod is referred as auto-heal.

 3. **Automated Rollouts & Rollback**: This can be achieved by rolling update.
 Rolling updates are the default strategy to update the running version of your app.
-It updates cycles previous Pod out and bring newer Pod in incrementally.
+With every new update cycle the previously launched Pod is removed and in its place a  newer Pod with latest updates is launched incrementally.
-When any introduced change that breaks production, then there should have a plan to roll back that change Kubernetes and kubectl offer a simple mechanism to roll back changes to resources such as Deployments.
+When any change is introduced that breaks production, then there should be  a plan to roll back that change.
+Kubernetes and kubectl offer a simple mechanism to roll back changes to its resources such as Deployments.

-4. **Ease the deployment with Helm Support**: Helm is a tool that streamlines installing and managing Kubernetes applications.
-It helps in managing Kubernetes applications.
+4. **Ease the deployment with Helm Support**: Helm is a tool that streamlines the installation and management of Kubernetes applications.
 Helm Chart helps to define, install, and upgrade even the most complex Kubernetes application.
 FogFlow document would be updated with the functioning details of above features to understand and access the Kubernetes environment well.

 **Limitation of FogFlow K8s Integration**

 Below are few limitations of FogFlow Kubernetes Integration.
-These limitation will be implemented with FogFlow in future.
+These limitation will be implemented in future.

 1. Security and Network Policy in K8s environment.